 Another option is buying commercial property to turn into a residential property.
 This requires both research regarding demand for the property and the odds you can get the zoning changed.
 This offers significant returns if you’re able to buy under-utilised commercial property and turn it into apartments, but it comes with significant risk.

-A common option is building a second home or commercial premises on the property.
+According to Estate Agents Maidstone, a common option is building a second home or commercial premises on the property.
 You might build this on property you already own and then rent it out, or you might buy an existing property to rent out while building the second rental unit on the premises.
 One benefit of this approach is that you can earn money from the existing real estate while building the second one.

 Ground-up development is often considered the ideal.
 You buy land and build what you want.
 The cost is generally less than buying an existing building, tearing it down and building something new.
 The challenge is finding open land where your new building will command a premium.